How to compare and buy bundles

 Which bundle is right for me?

-With Sky you can enjoy two or more great digital TV, broadband and phone services from the famous satellite broadcaster in a single bundle.
+With Sky, you can enjoy two or more great digital TV, broadband and phone services from the famous satellite broadcaster in a single bundle.
 The most popular Sky bundles are Sky TV bundles and Sky broadband, TV and phone bundles.
 Sky has the largest selection of TV channels of any provider.
 Its broadband speeds can reach up to 76Mbps, and you have to take line rental with all its bundles.

 Virgin Media bundles

 Several of Virgin Media’s bundles are quad-play, and contain broadband, TV, home phone, and a mobile SIM.
 Virgin Media has the fastest broadband in the UK.
-Its highest download speed – up to 152Mbps – is almost double that of its nearest competitors.
+Its highest download speed – up to 300Mb – is almost double that of its nearest competitors.
 However, Virgin’s service is only on offer in certain areas so it’s worth using our availability checker before you settle on a Virgin bundle.

 In order to get TalkTalk’s TV service, you need to take broadband from the provider.
 While TalkTalk doesn’t offer as many TV channels as Sky or Virgin Media, it benefits from a lower monthly price.
 The YouView+ box comes free with TalkTalk TV bundles, and lets you pause, rewind, and record live TV.

 If you like the idea of joining a provider with a long-established history of telecoms expertise, BT might be for you.
-BT is another triple-play provider, featuring broadband, TV, and home phone services.
+BT is another quad-play provider, featuring broadband, TV, mobile and home phone services.
 Every BT bundle comes with BT Sport for free.
 You also get access to thousands of BT hotspots around the country.
 The provider doesn’t have as many channels as Sky or Virgin Media, however, and you need to take broadband to watch BT TV.

 What will I need?